Bahrain: Climate

 The Zagros Mountains across the Persian Gulf in Iran cause low-level winds to be directed toward Bahrain.
-Dust storms from Iraq and Saudi Arabia transported by northwesterly winds, locally called shamal wind, causing reduced visibility in the months of June and July.
+Dust storms from Iraq and Saudi Arabia transported by northwesterly winds, locally called shamal wind, cause reduced visibility in the months of June and July.

 Summers are very hot.
 The seas around Bahrain are very shallow, heating up quickly in the summer to produce very high humidity, especially at night.
+This is in stark contrast to other desert climates such as those of Baghdad or Phoenix.
 Summer temperatures may reach up to 40 C under the right conditions.
 Rainfall in Bahrain is minimal and irregular.
-Precipitation mostly occurs in winter, with an average of 70.8mm of rainfall recorded annually.
+Precipitation mostly occurs in winter, with an average of 70.8 mm of rainfall recorded annually.
+The country experienced widespread flooding in April 2024 after heavy rainfall affected the Gulf region.

+Due to climate change Bahrain is experiencing more frequent extreme heat, drought, flooding and dust storms and the threat of sea level rise.
+These conditions threaten Bahrain's food and water security, and are expected to become more severe in the future.
+Despite being a relatively low-emitting country overall, Bahrain was the second highest greenhouse gas emitter per capita in 2023, at approximately 42 tonnes per person.
+Most of Bahrain's emissions arise from burning fossil fuels in the energy sector.
+The nation has committed to net zero by 2060 and also aims to reduce its greenhouse gas emissions by 30% by 2035.